Bottles of alcohol

 Renewal applications in New Jersey cover products registered prior to November 15.
 Registrations for products registered after November 15 of a year are good until December 31 of the following year.
 New Jersey allows a bit of a grace period, but products that aren’t renewed as required on or before January 14 will automatically expire.

-Brand label registrations in South Dakota must also be renewed every year by December 31.
-The initial registration fee is $25 and additional brand label registration fees are $17.50.
+Brand label registrations in South Dakota must be renewed every year by December 31.

-States like Hawaii that don’t have product registration requirements may still have some kind of rule governing product labels.
+Some states, such as Hawaii, don’t charge a fee for product registrations.
+Others do, and some states that use Product Registration Online (PRO) have a $5 processing fee for each product entry.
+States that don’t have product registration requirements may still have some kind of rule governing product labels.

 3. Check for rule/policy changes that could impact annual returns